 If you are unable to open the Excel document without a password, the following are some of the options you can try.

 2.1 Unlock Excel Password with Excel Password Unlocker

 For a higher chance of success, you may want to use Passper Excel Password Unlocker.
 Passper Excel Password Unlocker is a password unlocker program that can be useful in helping you bypass an opening password on any Excel document, even the latest version.
-It has a number of features designed to make password recovery very easy.
+It uses advanced AI algorithms to intelligently identify issues in Excel files, allowing for the quick removal of restrictions or cracking passwords.
 They include the following: